 To be honest, these screens could offer some more practical information, but it is nonetheless a nice thought.

 Accessing the additional features and settings was a little harder on the Mac app we tested as they were hidden away under the preferences section of the settings menu.
-But generally speaking, we had few complaints about these apps.
+We found this slightly easier with the Windows client.

 If you want to use TunnelBear on other devices, then things get a bit trickier.
-While there is a browser plugin for Chrome, Firefox, and Opera, and a Blocker tool for Chrome that claims to stop online tracking, TunnelBear offer very little else.
+TunnelBear offer very little else.

 This is definitely one area where TunnelBear has a lot of work to do to catch up with its competitors.